Update 12th March 2021

-Sea Kayak sessions booked with Sea Kayak Plockton are defined as organised activity and are carried out in accordance with the Scottish Canoe Association guidance which came in to force on the 2nd November 2020.
-Sea Kayak Plockton is situated in a level 1 area and all our activities take place in this or neighbouring level 1 areas.
+Sea Kayak sessions booked with Sea Kayak Plockton are defined as organised activity and are carried out in accordance with the Scottish Canoe Association guidance which came into force on 12th March 2021.

 Organised Activity is defined as: